johngodley/search-regex/readme.txt

 * Major update adding advanced search filters, modifications to any column, and a variety of actions (including exporting to SQL).

 = 3.1.0 =
-* Set PHP 7.0 and WP 6.4 as the baseline
+* Set PHP 7.0 and WP 6.4 as the baseline.
+Plugin now uses WP supplied translations

 == Changelog ==

 = 3.1.0 - August 8th 2024 =
 * Update for latest WP
 * Fix export of regular expression result
+* Switch to WP core translations
 * See changelog.txt for more details